euc-dev/horizon-sdk-rdpvcbridge/README.md

 # Horizon PowerCLI

-The VMware Horizon PowerCLI tool can be used to connect to and assist with automating Horizon activities via Powershell.
+The Omnissa Horizon PowerCLI tool can be used to connect to and assist with automating Horizon activities via Powershell.

 This repo is structured to feed into the developer.omnissa.com Developer Portal via the [](https://github.com/euc-dev/euc-dev.github.io) repo using MkDocs published by GitHub Pages.
 All documentation should be created in MarkDown format with the capabilities of MkDocs and the Material theme in mind.Only pages within the `/docs` folder should be modified within this repo.